emann615/Active-Directory-Lab/AD-Lab-Hyper-V/Lab-Setup.md

 # AD Lab Setup Using Hyper-V

 ## Description
 Active Directory (AD) is a directory service created by Microsoft that runs on Windows Servers.
 It allows administrators to control what access and permissions users and computers have on a domain network.
-In this tutorial, I will show you how to set up an Active Directory home lab using Oracle VM VirtualBox and Windows Server 2022.
+In this tutorial, I will show you how to set up an Active Directory home lab using Microsoft Hyper-V.
 <br />

 ## Walk-Through:
-I used Windows Hyper-V to provision and deploy all the virtual machines needed for the lab.
 First, I had to make sure virtualization was enabled on my laptop.
 I opened Task Manager and went to the Performance tab.
 Next to Virtualization, I made sure it said Enabled.

 <img src="https://github.com/emann615/Active-Directory-Lab/assets/117882385/09c84ac1-a43a-4809-a920-c024137e1324" height="20%" width="20%" alt="#"/>